-Each week the children are set three pieces of homework on a Friday which are due the following Thursday:
+Each week the children are set homework on a Friday:

-- Weekly maths activities are set on Mathletics (log-ins are glued into your child's homework book).
+- Weekly maths activities are set on Mathletics (log-ins are glued into your child's homework book) due Friday.

 - Spellings sentences should be written out once and then practised in preparation for a test on Thursday.

 - Reading should be completed as often as possible.
 There is no longer a requirement to complete a reading diary but please enjoy talking to your children about their books and share stories together.

 In addition to this, children have one piece of project homework linked to our topic which is due the second to last week of term.
 Please see below for suggested ideas!